What Are the Best International Credit Cards for Expatriates?

 What Are the Best Credit Cards to Use While Living Abroad?

-The “best” credit card will obviously vary depending on your exact needs.
-However, we’ve compiled a brief list of the some of our top recommended expat credit cards:
+The "best" credit card will vary based on your individual needs.
+However, here are some highly recommended credit cards for expats:

 Capital One Venture Rewards Credit Card